API Documentation

 ALIGNED (A) the data and strides are aligned appropriately for the hardware (as determined by the compiler);

-UPDATEIFCOPY (U) this array is a copy of some other array (referenced by .base).
-When this array is deallocated, the base array will be updated with the contents of this array.
+WRITEBACKIFCOPY (X) this array is a copy of some other array (referenced by .base).
+When the C-API function PyArray_ResolveWritebackIfCopy is called, the base array will be updated with the contents of this array.

-All flags can be accessed using their first (upper case) letter as well as the full name.
+All flags can be accessed using the single (upper case) letter as well as the full name.

 Examples